Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

 {\value{thm}} \begin{thmp} Suppose $(M,\xi)$ is a connected planar contact $3$-manifold.
 Then there exists a compact connected $4$-manifold $W$ with $\p W = S^3 \sqcup (-M)$, with the property that for every closed $2$-form $\Omega$ on~$M$ with $\Omega|_\xi > 0$, $W$ admits a symplectic structure~$\omega$ such that $\omega|_{TM} = \Omega$ and $(W,\omega)$ is a weak symplectic cobordism from $(M,\xi)$ to $(S^3,\xi_0)$. \end{thmp}

-\begin{remark} Let us describe some contact manifolds that could conceivably furnish negative answers to Questions~\ref{question:cob} and~\ref{question:S3}.
-First, consider the standard $3$-torus $(T^3,\xi_1)$ with the contact structure defined in \eqref{eqn:xin} below, and divide it by the $\ZZ_2$-action induced by the contact involution
+\begin{remark} Let us describe a contact manifold that could conceivably furnish a negative answer to Question~\ref{question:S3}.
+Consider the standard contact $3$-torus $(T^3,\xi_1)$ (the definition of $\xi_1$ is recalled in \eqref{eqn:xin} below), and divide it by the $\ZZ_2$-action induced by the contact involution

 The quotient $T^3 / \ZZ_2$ then inherits a contact structure~$\xi$, which is supported by a summed open book with empty binding, one interface torus $T := \{ 2\eta \in \ZZ \}$ and fibration